cbg-ethz/TreeMHN/Example/Demo.md

 We first plot the true MHN and the two estimated MHNs by ordering the entries based on the true baseline rates.
-At a regularization level *γ* = 0.5, most entries at the top left corner are recovered.
+At a regularization level
+\(\gamma = 0.5\), most entries at the top left corner are recovered.
 Without stability selection, there are many false non-zero entries due to overfitting, including some very small values at the top left corner.
 With stability selection, we see that those entries are removed, along with some true positive entries at the lower left corner.